Port of London Authority: Centres

 Both Port Control centres operate the same system for coordinating traffic within the PLA's area, Vessel Traffic Services (VTS).
 The system involves 16 radar stations along the river and out in the estuary.

 The PLA owns Denton Wharf and Jetty in Gravesend, which is the main base for its fleet of more than 40 vessels.
 It also provides lift-out and maintenance services for other users of the Thames.
 The PLA owns Barrier Gardens Pier and Unity House, near the Thames Barrier, providing a convenient base for its Driftwood vessels.
 There are also two pilot stations at Harwich and Ramsgate, beyond the estuary and the Port of London.
 From these stations pilots are sent out and return from large vessels entering and leaving the Port.

-The PLA employs about 360 people.
+As of 2022, the PLA employed about 460 staff.

 Pier and jetty ownership

 The PLA owns six piers and jetties on the River Thames.
 These are available for other river users as well as the PLA's own vessels.